textileio/papers/draft.md

 developers to be using the same data structure and conventions when building their apps.
-In conjunction with community developers, Textile will provide a number of *Modules* designed to wrap a given domain (e.g., Photos) into a singular software package to facilitate this.
+In conjunction with community developers, Textile will provide a number of *Modules* designed to wrap a given domain (e.g. Photos) into a singular software package to facilitate this.
 This way, developers need only agree on the given `Schema` in order to provide seamless inter-application experiences.
 For example, any developer looking to provide a view on top of a user's Photos (perhaps